syed-mujtaba-stack/edugenius/README.md

 -   **Adaptive Learning:** The system reinforces learning by suggesting repetitions for weaker areas.
 -   **Daily Study Routine:** A built-in routine generator helps students build consistent study habits and track their progress with a daily streak.

 ### 📹 2.
-AI-Generated Audio Lessons
+AI Video & Audio Generator
+-   **AI Text-to-Video (Experimental):** Generate short, high-quality videos from a simple text prompt using Google's Veo model.
 -   **Text-to-Speech:** Converts text-based notes or any pasted text into high-quality audio voice-overs.
--   **Downloadable Audio:** Allows students to save audio lessons for offline learning.
+-   **Downloadable Media:** Allows students to save generated videos and audio lessons for offline learning.
--   **(Future Vision):** Plans include auto-generating full video lessons with AI avatars and sign language support.

 ### 💼 3.
 Career Counseling & Skill Mapping
 -   **AI-Powered Guidance:** The AI suggests suitable career paths (e.g., Science, Business, AI, Design) based on a student's interests and strengths.